risawitama/verbose-potato/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## "Why do seagulls fly over the ocean?"
+"Because if they flew over the bay, we'd call them bagels."